-The moka pot (AKA the stovetop espresso, the bialetti, and the moka express) is one of those brew methods that I find feels wildly nostalgic or completely alien, depending on the history you have with it.
+The moka pot (AKA the stovetop espresso, the bialetti, and the moka express) is a coffee brewing method that I find feels wildly nostalgic or completely alien, depending on the history you have with it.
 For many people, the look — and even sounds — of the moka pot can call to mind a strong memory of a grandparent’s kitchen.
 For others without those sense memories, it’s a big piece of hot metal(?) that people call an espresso machine(?), but brews upside-down(?).

 So, enough talk about what a moka pot does and doesn’t do: how can we get it to make the most delicious coffee possible?
-First, let’s talk about grind size.
-Grind size is one of the most important determining factors with respect to how much coffee is extracted during the brew process, and therefore in whether your coffee tastes bitter, sour, or just right.
+First, let’s talk about coffee grind size.
+Grind size is one of the most important determining factors with respect to how much coffee is extracted during the brewing process, and therefore in whether your coffee tastes bitter, sour, or just right.
 Grind size is also where we’re going to deviate most from tradition.
-Folks often use coffee ground fine enough for regular espresso when brewing a moka pot, and in my brewing and tasting over the past month I just haven’t found that necessary at all.
+Folks often use coffee grounds fine enough for regular espresso when brewing a moka pot, and in my brewing and tasting experience over the past month, I just haven’t found that necessary at all.

-A medium grind, similar to what you’d use for drip coffee or a pour over, has produced for me coffee that’s plenty sweet but not bitter, while still letting some of coffee's acidity shine through.
-With the pressure increase and the basically as-high-as-possible brewing temperature, medium is fine enough (though as always, if you brew this way and the coffee is too acidic for you, go ahead and grind finer until you get a result you enjoy).
+A medium grind, similar to what you’d use for drip coffee or a pour over, has produced coffee that’s plenty sweet but not bitter, while still letting some of the coffee's acidity shine through.
+With the pressure increase and the basically as-high-as-possible coffee brewing temperature, a medium grind is fine enough (though as always, if you brew this way and the coffee is too acidic for you, go ahead and grind finer until you get a result you enjoy).

-Two other factors that I’ve seen folks in specialty play with while trying to make the moka pot taste delicious are heating the water, and cooling down the moka pot afterwards.
-With these, I’ve landed on more traditional methods.
+Two other factors that I’ve seen folks in specialty coffee play with while trying to make delicious coffee in a moka pot are heating the water, and cooling down the moka pot afterward.
+With these, I’ve landed on more traditional coffee processing methods.
 I tried a few times to heat the water in a separate kettle, then pour it into the moka pot, then put the pot on the stove.
 With this method, the moka pot spends less time on the stove, which is desirable because the coffee grounds spend less time in contact with super-hot metal.

 That said, the flavor differences, especially with a medium to medium-coarse grind, were not positive enough for me to recommend an extra step of handling hot metal.
 Remember, while your water is heating up, the coffee grounds aren’t in contact with that water, so while heating them up isn’t ideal, it’s not like they’re being extracted from for an extra four minutes.